 Testing your quiz and all its questions is vital as some things cannot be fixed once a quiz is open to students.
 Whenever possible have a colleague review your quiz questions, as ambiguous questions and errors in a quiz cause students stress and frustration.

 When you have finished adding questions, remember to preview the quiz.
 Click the Actions menu cog, then Preview.

 Previewing a quiz allows you to see how it is working, and what students will experience.
 You can answer the questions, submit the preview and view how the quiz will be marked and how feedback will be provided.
 The quiz can be previewed as often

 as required regardless of availability and attempt settings.

-After you Finish attempt and confirm submission of your preview you are shown the review screen which, depending on the quiz settings, students will see after their quiz.
+After you click Finish attempt ...,Submit all and finish and then confirm (Submit all and finish again) of your preview, you are shown the review screen which, depending on the quiz settings, students will see after their quiz.

-You can also correct errors with edit question and you will be returned to the review page after saving.
+You can also correct errors with Edit question and you will be returned to the review page after saving.
 By default, the review page will display all questions and feedback on a single page.
-There is an option to show page at a time.
+There is an option to Show one page at a time.

 Tip: You could print the review page showing all questions and share with a colleague for proofing.

-Note: The review page for a quiz preview respect the review options settings for a quiz.
-So, if your review options are to show feedback after the quiz closes, you may need to temporarily change settings while you run the quiz preview.
+Note: The review page for a quiz preview respect the Review options settings for a quiz.
+So, if your settings are to show feedback after the quiz closes, you may need to temporarily change settings while you run the quiz preview.
 Don't forget

 to revert those settings once your previewing and testing is complete.